-Greenpoint was home to oil refineries and shipbuilding, and heavy manufacturing.
+Greenpoint was home to oil refineries, shipbuilding, and heavy manufacturing.
 (This accounts for just some of the decades-old pollution in Newtown Creek nearby; the rest is due to a modern oil spill.)
-Charles Pratt’s Astral Oil Works refined kerosene here and the iron Civil War gunship, the Monitor, which was put in the water 1862 from a launch Oak and West Streets, was fabricated locally by Continental Iron Works at West and Calyer Streets.
+Charles Pratt’s Astral Oil Works refined kerosene is here and the iron Civil War gunship, the Monitor, which was put in the water in 1862 from a launch Oak and West streets, was fabricated locally by Continental Iron Works at West and Calyer streets.